zfd81/rock/README.md

       console.log(error.response.headers);
     } else if (error.request) {
       // The request was made but no response was received
-      // `error.request` is an instance of XMLHttpRequest in the browser and an instance of
+      // `core.request` is an instance of XMLHttpRequest in the browser and an instance of
       // http.ClientRequest in node.js
       console.log(error.request);
     } else {